 Both ADSL2+ and NBN internet connections come with some modem and calling bundles, as well as extra charges depending on contract length:

-- Optional unlimited VoIP home service and included modem for an extra $10 a month, including calls to 10 selected countries
+- Optional unlimited VoIP home service for an extra $10 a month, including calls to 10 selected countries

 Exetel NBN Plans